-The chemical composition of various algae used as fish feed is a good reflection of nutritive potential of the algae bio-mass.
-As system of a biological nature, it is influenced by various environmental factors which alter the proportions of the individual cell constituents.
+The chemical composition of various algae used as fish feed is a good reflection of the nutritive potential of the algae biomass.
+As a system of a biological nature, it is influenced by various environmental factors that alter the proportions of the individual cell constituents.
 However, this proportion can also be modified according to needs by specific cultivation measures.
-The composition of the algal dry matter is made up of all essential components like proteins, lipids, carbohydrates, fibre, ash CQ etc. and is comparable with the soya seeds.
+The composition of the algal dry matter is made up of all essential components like proteins, lipids, carbohydrates, fiber, ash CQ, etc., and is comparable with the soya seeds.
 The most attractive component of microalgal biomass is crude protein.
 Besides these, it also contains a good amount of vitamins and minerals.
 The aquatic species show increased growth when fed on algal diets.